You know the thought isn't you. It keeps coming anyway.

 If you're spending more than an hour a day trying to push away or neutralize unwanted thoughts, or if the thoughts are making you avoid certain situations, people, or places, that's worth talking to someone about.
 You don't need a diagnosis first.

 Yes.
-A 2021 meta-analysis in the Journal of Anxiety Disorders found that online CBT, including ERP, produces outcomes comparable to in-person treatment for OCD.
+A 2021 review of multiple studies in the Journal of Anxiety Disorders found that online CBT, including ERP (Exposure and Response Prevention), produces outcomes comparable to in-person treatment for OCD.
 We offer online therapy across California, so you can do sessions from wherever you are.

 ERP stands for Exposure and Response Prevention.
 It's a specific type of CBT where you gradually face the situations or thoughts that trigger your anxiety, without doing the ritual or avoidance behavior that usually follows.
 Over 12 to 20 sessions, this retrains your brain's threat response.